-Another simple and easy thing to do in checking your hot water heater is to check and see what the thermostat is set at.
+Another simple thing to do in checking your hot water heater is to check and see what the water heater thermostat is set at.
 Maybe the temperature has been set differently, or it simply isn't hot enough for you anymore.
 If the temperature is set lower than you want it to be, or think it should be, simply set the thermostat higher.

 Step 3 - Water Temperature

 If the thermostat is set at a reasonable temperature, the problem could be you need to replace your water heater thermostat.
 To check this out, all you need is some tap water and a thermometer.
 Run tap water onto a thermometer, and check the temperature.
 If the water is within five degrees of what your thermostat is set at, that is not the problem.
 However, if it is much farther than five degrees off, it looks like it may be time to replace that thermostat.